On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Regularity of Causal Fermion Systems

-is called the microscopic behaviour distribution of the multiparticle state.
+is called the \textbf{microscopic-behavior distribution} of the multi-particle state.

-\end{definition} \begin{remark} This quantity gives information about the local behaviour of the particle number distribution and about its variation on the $\varepsilon$-scale. \end{remark} At this point, reasoning as in the derivation of the inequalities (\ref{estimatesJu}), setting $\sigma=\lambda m$ (with $\lambda$ arbitrary dimensionless parameter) and making use of (\ref{equalityA}) and (\ref{inequalityB}), we get - after some tedious calculations and simplifications:
+\end{definition} \begin{remark} This quantity provides information on the local behavior of the particle-number distribution and about its variation on the scale $\varepsilon$. \end{remark} At this point, reasoning as in the derivation of the inequalities (\ref{estimatesJu}), setting $\sigma=\lambda m$ (with $\lambda$ arbitrary dimensionless parameter) and making use of (\ref{equalityA}) and (\ref{inequalityB}), it can be shown that